helmfile/vals/README.md

 `FRAGMENT` is a path-like expression that is used to extract a single value within the secret.
 When a fragment is specified, `vals` parse the secret value denoted by the `PATH` into a YAML or JSON object, and traverses the object following the fragment, and uses the value at the path as the final secret value.
 It's supposed to be the "fragment" componet of the URI as defined in [RFC3986](https://www.rfc-editor.org/rfc/rfc3986).

-Finally, the optional trailing `+` is the explit "end" of the expression.
+Finally, the optional trailing `+` is the explicit "end" of the expression.
 You usually don't need it, as if omitted, it treats anything after `ref+` and before the new-line or the end-of-line as an expression to be evaluated.
 An explicit `+` is handy when you want to do a simple string interpolation.
 That is, `foo ref+SECRET1+ ref+SECRET2+ bar` evaluates to `foo SECRET1_VALUE SECRET2_VALUE bar`.

 Although we mention the RFC for the sake of explanation, `PARAMS` and `FRAGMENT` might not be fully RFC-compliant as, under the hood, we use a simple regexp that seemed to work for most of use-cases.